Engin-Boot/pong-stage-nihalX1/Stage0/sequence-start.md

 Ball initially starts in middle and moves in random direction.
 When player wants to move paddle, move() method is called.
 When paddle detects it has collided with ball,direction of ball changes.
-If ball hits either left or right wall, ball gets reset to middle position.
+If ball hits either left or right wall,score is updated.
+Ball gets reset to middle position.

 ## One score